krystallam/getting_and_cleaning_data/README.md

   * Label all columns
   * Combine the datasets by columns
   * Combine the datasets by rows
-  * Find the varaible names with mean or stdPart2
+  * Find the varaible names with mean or std
-  * Etracts only the measurements on the mean and standard deviation for each measurement
+  * Extracts only the measurements on the mean and standard deviation for each measurement
   * Uses descriptive activity names to name the activities in the data set
   * Appropriately labels the data set with descriptive variable names
   * creates a tidy data set with the average of each variable for each activity and each subject